PreciselyData/compose-chart-api/README.md

 If your installed Designer language is not English then you will also need to copy the template files to the appropriate `propertytemplates\charts\<language-id>` subfolder and change the `locale` attribute in `go-chart.xml` to match.
 In this case, you may also wish to localise the values of the `name` and `description` attributes in the `go-chart.xml` file, and the default values in the `go-chart.cfg` file.

 To install the example for Generate, copy `go-chart.dll` (or `go-chart.so` on Linux) into the same folder as `doc1gen`.

+## Installing on EngageOne Server

+For Generate, copy your 64-bit `.dll` or `.so` file into the same folder as `doc1gen` in the batch and composition bundles.
+For the Interactive Editor, follow the steps below depending on your installation type.

+### Interactive Editor setup file

+If you install the Interactive Editor Application or the ActiveX Editor on your client machines using one of the `setup.exe` files, you will need to copy your 32-bit `.dll` to the installation folder after the installation is complete.
+See the EngageOne Server Installation Guide [here](https://www.pitneybowes.com/us/support/products/software/engageone-server-support.html) where it talks about deploying an `ApplicationStyle.xaml` file to change the visual style of the Interactive Editor Application.
+You will need to follow the same steps to deploy your `.dll`.

+### ActiveX cab file

+If you allow your clients to install the ActiveX Editor via Internet Explorer you will need to add your 32-bit `.dll` to the `eoeditor.cab` file.
+This means that you will also need to subsequently sign the cab file with your own certificate.

 ## How it works